Lunsforde History, Family Crest & Coats of Arms

 Lunsforde Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Lunsforde has undergone many spelling variations, including Lunsford, Lunsforde, Lansforde, Lansford and others.

 Early Notables of the Lunsforde family (pre 1700)

 Another 43 words (3 lines of text) are included under the topic Early Lunsforde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Lunsforde family to Ireland
+Migration of the Lunsforde family

-of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
+To escape the unstable social climate in England of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Lunsforde were among those contributors: William Lansford who sailed to Virginia in 1654.